Salkantay trek & Humantay Lagoon to Machu Picchu

 At AE we specialize in designing life-time journeys and always strive to find the best and most beautiful treks in the region.
 In wishing to share the outstanding landscapes of the Andes, and acknowledging that such beauty should be enjoyed in the most natural, unique and exclusive way, we are introducing our brand new Salkantay 4D trek.

-Enjoy some of the most beautiful sights along the Salkantay Trail including Humantay Lake and a campsite right by the base of the prominent Apu Salkantay.
+Enjoy some of the most beautiful sights along the Salkantay Trail including Humantay Lagoon and a campsite right by the base of the prominent Apu Salkantay.
 Better yet, enjoy hiking along a section of the Inca Trail before reaching Machu Picchu as well.

 Price: $615USD Per person

 Day 1 - CUSCO – SORAYPAMPA – HUMANTAY LAGOON – SALKANTAY PAMPA – ICHUPATA

 We will pick you up from your hotel in Cusco between 4:00 am to 4.30 am in our private transportation before embarking on a 3.5-hour car drive to the trail head at Soraypampa (3800 m.a.s.l).
 Once in Soraypampa, you will enjoy your first breakfast along with your trekking group´s chef, guides and support team.
 Your will also meet your group´s muleteers and give your duffle bags to them.